momentum-projects/group--social-cards/README.md

-# Social E-Cards
+# Social Cards

 **IMPORTANT**: Please read this document closely.
 Many resources are linked within it.
 Before starting on your project, assemble a list of the tasks you think you need to do and discuss how you will tackle these together.
 The front-end will need to make some basic [wireframes](https://www.orbitmedia.com/blog/7-reasons-to-wireframe/#:~:text=for%20your%20website.-,Wireframes%20are%20simple%20black%20and%20white%20layouts%20that%20outline%20the,focusing%20on%20a%20site's%20structure).

 ## Description & Overview

-Imagine a social network, like Twitter or Facebook.
+Imagine a social network, like Twitter or Instagram.
 Imagine electronic greeting cards.
 Now imagine them together -- that's what you are building as a group in this project.

-The social e-cards application lets users sign up, create greeting cards, and follow each other.
+The social cards application lets users sign up, create greeting cards, and follow each other.
 A user can see cards shown from newest to oldest: they can see a collection of their own cards, a collection of cards by users they follow, and a collection of all cards.

 Your application is really two applications -- a back-end API written with Django REST Framework and a front-end React application.
 The back-end API should be deployed on [Render](https://render.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/).